Nihilantropy/committy/docs/LLM_SELECTION.md

 ## 7. Conclusion

 This simplified approach to model selection provides a good balance between ease of use and flexibility.
-By defaulting to Gemma3:12b but allowing easy customization through environment variables, AutoCommit accommodates a wide range of user needs and hardware capabilities.
+By defaulting to Gemma3:12b but allowing easy customization through environment variables, Committy accommodates a wide range of user needs and hardware capabilities.

-As new models become available in Ollama, users can experiment with them simply by changing the `OLLAMA_MODEL` environment variable, without requiring changes to the AutoCommit codebase.
+As new models become available in Ollama, users can experiment with them simply by changing the `OLLAMA_MODEL` environment variable, without requiring changes to the Committy codebase.